List of songs about or referencing Syd Barrett

 Barrett left Pink Floyd less than a year after the release of their first single, "Arnold Layne".
-He played with the band only on their first two albums (The Piper at the Gates of Dawn), contributing Jugband Blues as the closing track on A Saucerful of Secrets, before recording two albums in 1970 (The Madcap Laughs and Barrett), the latter of which failed to chart.
-In 1975 the Pink Floyd album Wish You Were Here became a popular screed against music business with its theme the loss of Barrett.
+He played with the band only on their first two albums (The Piper at the Gates of Dawn and A Saucerful of Secrets), contributing the song "Jugband Blues" as the closing track on the latter, before recording two albums in 1970 (The Madcap Laughs and Barrett), the latter of which failed to chart.
+In 1975, the Pink Floyd album Wish You Were Here became a popular screed against music business with its theme the loss of Barrett.

 With the decline of the record industry and changes in the music business, Barrett's alienation remains relevant.
 The following list is indicative of Barrett's legacy.

 Songs

 Other songs

 The above list may be incomplete, and subtle references may be found in songs not included above, especially Pink Floyd songs such as "Fearless", which would be more explicit in "Brain Damage" and songs in The Wall such as "Hey You" and "Nobody Home".
 Some claimed Barrett references turn out to be spurious.
 The Shamen credit their song "It's All Around" to Barrett and some bands, like Jennifer Gentle, are named after Barrett songs (in this case, from a line in "Lucifer Sam"); two bands are known as Baby Lemonade.
 Italian band Birdy Hop is named after a Syd Barrett song; the title of their debut album, Welcome To The Insanity Ride, recalls a line from "Octopus" and producer and singer-songwriter Amerigo Verardi has been compared to Barrett.
 Los Prisioneros's "Concepción" mentions Barrett in the chorus, referencing the rumors about him living in Chiguayante, and how supposedly the 2 cities he ever made a concert in were London and Concepción.

-Edgar Froese and Tangerine Dream recorded a tribute album to Syd Barrett, Madcap's Flaming Duty in 2007.